-Playing up' is where a player plays and/or trains with an older panel of players; for example: an under 12 player plays with an under Under-14 team and includes all juvenile age categories across the club.
-It is commonplace and necessary at times but it is important that the Club does not unintentionally demotivate 'at age' players to the point where they will eventually give up playing and they must get playing time in matches.
-The Club policy on this issue is to foster and develop both weak and strong players.
+Playing up' is where a player plays and/or trains with an older panel of players; for example, an under-12 player plays with an Under-14 team and includes all juvenile age categories across the club.
+It is commonplace and necessary at times, but it is important that the club does not unintentionally demotivate 'at age' players to the point where they will eventually give up playing, and they must get playing time in matches.
+The club policy on this issue is to foster and develop both weak and strong players.

-In team selection, preference should always be given to players who are 'at age' ie those who will be overage the following year.
-This should be club policy for all teams up to U-15 level.
-Coaches may deviate from this policy if there is good reason not to select a player e.g. indiscipline, poor attendance record.
-In such cases the player should be informed why he is not playing.
+In team selection, preference should always be given to players who are at age', i.e. those who will be overage the following year.
+This is club policy for all teams up to the U-14 level.
+Coaches may deviate from this policy if there is good reason not to select a player, e.g. indiscipline or poor attendance record.
+In such cases, the player should be informed of why he/she is not playing.
+The intention is to play two teams at the underage level at all ages where possible.
+This will ensure maximum participation for all kids regardless of ability, provided kids attend training and show an interest in developing and improving their Gaelic footb all skills.

-The Club Executive will monitor these new guidelines and ensure that fairness and equity is applied.
-When a player plays up, the coach of his/her own team should be consulted by the mentor of the team in which he/she is playing up for.
+The Club Executive will monitor these new guidelines and ensure that fairness and equity are applied.
+When a player plays up, the coach of his/her own team should be consulted by the mentor of the team for which he/she is playing.
 The parents must also be consulted with regarding their child playing up.
 The health and well-being of all our underage players is paramount in all decisions regarding the impact of players 'playing up'.
-The Club will however facilitate 'playing up' where players are required to make up a team due to shortage in numbers.

-If issues arise with the implementation of these guidelines, parents should first discuss the matter with a team mentor.
-Following this, parents may contact the Child Welfare Officer by email or text in regard to their child not getting adequate game time.

-The Club wishes that common sense, fairness and good communication between mentors, players and parents will resolve most issues/disputes.
+The Club will, however, facilitate 'playing up' where players are required to make up a team due to a shortage in numbers.
+If issues arise with the implementation of these guidelines, parents should firs t discuss the matter with a team mentor privately and not during organised training or games.
+The club wishes that common sense, fairness and good communication between mentors, players and parents will resolve most issues/disputes.